squid-cache/squid-cache.github.io/QA/Pilots.rst

 Before a regular QA Engineer position is filled, we offer the following pilot projects.
 These pilots will help the Project to select the most suitable candidate.
 They also provide a good illustration of the kind of challenges a Project QA Engineer will face.

-Application is open to anybody interested in doing the pilots and continuing working with the Squid Project afterwards.
-The Project plans to offer pilot(s) to one or more applicants.
-There is no guarantee that any or all pilots will be eventually offered, but it is our intention to complete all these projects and then fill the QA Engineer position.
+Application --(is)--was open to anybody interested in doing the pilots and continuing working with the Squid Project afterwards.
+The Project ads were viewed by thousands of people.
+We received about 50 resumes and 10 completed applications.
+We selected one engineer to do the first Pilot (at least).
+It is our intention to complete all these pilot projects and then fill the QA Engineer position.

 Please see the [[#Q_and_A|Q&A]] section for more info.

 <<TableOfContents>>

 == Application ==

+/!\ Applications are now closed.
+You may submit yours as a backup in case the first Pilot projects fail, but please note that your application will receive very little attention until that failure (and we hope the pilots will succeed!).

 ||Due date:||2017-02-15 noon UTC (extended to 2017-02-17 noon UTC)||
 ||Preconditions:||desire and skills to complete the pilots and to continue working with the Project after that||